Welcome to the East Sussex Junior Badminton Association

 ESJBA – OUR AIMS

 ESJBA is a non-profit making organisation, run and organised by a management committee comprising of volunteers.
 We are affiliated to Badminton England.
 ESJBA incorporate the Districts and Boroughs of Wealden, Lewes, Hastings, Eastbourne, Rother, and Brighton.

 ESJBA respond annually, both pro-actively and re-actively by meeting the fluctuating demands such as, numbers, ages and locations of young players within East Sussex.

 The object of the Association is to encourage the development of badminton in East Sussex, and managing of its Squads.
 We also aim to support progression in badminton and ultimately this often means a player improving sufficiently to be selected for the Sussex County squads.
 Each year many of our players go on to achieve this next step and some decide to continue training with both ourselves and Sussex.
-The only difference with these more advanced players is that they will not be eligible for our Annual Championships and will be second choice for friendly team selection.
-We feel it is the onus of SCJB to provide sufficient stimuli for these players.
 We are there to provide the additional training with professional coaching for those players that require more experience and knowledge of the sport to pursue their ambitions.